 - i.
 Income from equities and any pooled investment vehicles which distribute income is accounted for on an accruals basis on the date stocks are quoted ex-dividend; or, in the case of unquoted instruments, when the dividend is declared. - ii.
 Income from bonds is accounted for on an accruals basis and includes income bought and sold on purchases and sales of bonds.
 Interest on cash and short-term deposits and income from other investments are accounted for on an accruals basis. - iii.
-Interest is accrued on a daily basis. - iv.
-Investment income is reported net of attributable tax credits but gross of withholding taxes, which are accrued in line with the associated investment income. - v.
-Income arising from annuity policies is included in investment income.
-Income from annuities is accounted for on an accruals basis.

-- vi.
-The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time of the year, i.e. profits and losses realised on sales of investments during the year and unrealised changes in market value on amounts held at the end of the year.
-In the case of pooled investment vehicles which are accumulation funds, where income is reinvested with the fund without issue of further units, change in market value also includes such income. - vii.
+Investment income is reported net of attributable tax credits but gross of withholding taxes, which are accrued in line with the associated investment income. - iv.
+Income arising from insurance policies is included in investment income.
+Income from annuities is accounted for on an accruals basis. - v.
+The change in market value of investments during the year comprises all increases and decreases in the market value of investments held at any time in the year, i.e. profits and losses realised on sales of investments during the year and unrealised changes in market value on amounts held at the end of the year.
+In the case of pooled investment vehicles which are accumulation funds, where income is reinvested within the fund without issue of further units, change in market value also includes such income. - vi.
 Transaction costs are included in the cost of purchases and sale proceeds.
 Transaction costs include costs charged directly to the Trust such as fees, commissions, stamp duty and other fees.
 Other investment management expenses are accounted for on an accruals basis and shown separately within net returns on investments.